Greg Roe: Coaching

 Roe began teaching at the age of 12 as a ‘Coach in Training’ (CIT) at Bramalea Gymnastics.
 He began to host coaching clinics and now trains athletes and other coaches around the world such as Cirque du Soleil performers, Lords of Gravity; a popular basketball dunk team in Hungary as well as many others.
 Roe is currently the head trampoline coach for Snowboard Germany's national Slopestyle and Half Pipe teams.
 He works with all three sectors of the industry; garden trampolines, trampoline parks and traditional trampoline.
 He also works with many industries outside of the acrobatic world and has created an Official Certification that allows all sports to benefit from trampoline training.

 in 2018 Roe created the very first Indonesian Trampoline Team for the 2018 Asian Games in Jakarta.
 He continues to remotely train the team through online videos and webinars as they develop.
-He has worked with many of the Nitro Circus athletes who tour the world performing amazing stunts and utilize his 'out of the box' thinking to help with their extreme stunts, which is also his specialty.
+He has worked with many of the Nitro Circus athletes who tour the world performing stunts, utilizing his 'out of the box' thinking to help with their extreme stunts, which is also his specialty.

-Trampoline parks are a relatively new sector of the global acrobatic industry and Roe has been working with park managers and owners to help promote safety and education in trampoline parks.
-Parks are notoriously known for poor safety standards and where many traditional coaches have turned their back, Roe and his team have taken an active role with different brands and organizations to help provide education for this new sector.
+Trampoline parks represent a relatively new sector within the global acrobatic industry.
+To promote safety and education, Roe has been collaborating with park owners and managers.
+While the industry has faced criticism regarding safety standards, Roe and his team have taken an active role, partnering with various brands and organizations to provide standardized training and educational resources.

 His coaching philosophy is unique from other coaches in the industry.
 Traditional acrobatics is based on a linear 2-dimensional trial and error process guided by a coach.
 Roe believes that this creates athlete dependency and he has demonstrated that the athletes have very little ability to problem solve with novel situations with this top-down approach.
 Roe believes that by giving the athletes more control over their training with a no-hand spotting mentality, the athletes can learn to take control over their own training and thereby be more likely to properly self regulate in any situation whether a coach is present or not.
 He believes that as the industry expands into new markets of uneducated individuals performing acrobatics with no mandatory education, it is more important to train self-regulatory training plans.